Fayetteville School Board tours facilities

 Tour stops included high school athletic facilities and the Fayetteville Virtual Academy.

-Nika Waitsman, president of the Fayetteville Schools Board of Education said “It feels great.
+“It feels great.
 These are much needed additions to our district and this money is going to touch every single building in the district.
-It’s not like we’re having to focus on one small project, we’re able to spread that money across the district.”
+It’s not like we’re having to focus on one small project, we’re able to spread that money across the district,” Nika Waitsman, President of the Fayetteville Schools Board of Education say.

 Waitsman said the board has been receiving updates every month from architects working on projects around the district.